 The controls rely on information being provided and checked by the principal certifying authority which may be either the local council or a private certifier.
-A private certifier has powers under the Environmental Planning and Assessment Act 1979 to issue construction certificates, compliance certificates, complying development certificates, occupation certifying authority.
-When a council is not nominated as the principal certifying authority for a complying development certification, the council may not have any knowledge of the asbestos matter.
+A private certifier has powers under the Environmental Planning and Assessment Act 1979 to issue construction certificates, compliance certificates, complying development certificates, occupation certificates and to carry out mandatory inspections.
+Councils will not always be the principal certifying authority.
+When a council is not nominated as the principal certifying authority for a complying development certificate or development application, the council may not have any knowledge of the asbestos matter.
 Accordingly, coordination of compliance and/or enforcement actions between the council and the private certifier will be required.